 Elly dedicated her career to changing the face of the education system by making nurseries, primaries, secondaries, colleges, universities LGBT+Friendly by developing accessible resources, providing training and a robust programme which guarantees positive change and facilitates young people, families and teachers alike to be themselves without any fear of discrimination.

 In 2010, Elly began delivering Continuing Professional Development Days from her school, developing Educate & Celebrate and the PRIDE in Inclusion Award Programme for all schools to access.
 You can read more about Elly and her work HERE

-Now she is CEO of Educate & Celebrate, heading a wonderful team of experienced teachers and youth workers who have all made their own schools LGBT+Friendly – giving them the experience to deliver the successful programmes throughout the UK, the Channel Islands, Europe and beyond.
-The team continue to develop resources responding to the needs of young people, teachers and families.
+Educate & Celebrate is an experienced team of teachers and youth workers who have all made their own schools LGBT+Friendly, giving them the knowledge to deliver throughout the UK, the Channel Islands, Europe and globally.
+The team continue to develop resources and programmes responding to the needs of young people, teachers and families.

 'The Educate & Celebrate initiative is innovative and visionary' Ofsted, Jan 2016